-4. The gold has now been dimm'ed; the lustrous shine is dulled Diamonds on the roadside; my children clay and null Even beasts will suckle; my daughter now is cruel They beg for bread, they thirst instead, their tongue dry as a rule.
+4. The gold has now been dimm'ed; the lustrous shine is dulled They're diamonds on the roadside; my children clay and null The beast will even suckle; my daughter now is cruel They beg for bread, they thirst instead, their tongue dry as a rule.

-The rich who daily feasted now fester in the streets Those swaddling in scarlet now have garbage at their feet Worse than even Sodom, whose wreckage yet was brief Our suff'ring long, we sigh a song, and tremble like a leaf.
+The rich who daily feasted now fester in the streets Those swaddling in scarlet have garbage at their feet Far worse than even Sodom, whose wreckage yet was brief Our suff'ring long, we sigh a song, and tremble like a leaf.

-My princes who were lovely, their faces white as milk Complexion red like rubies, and skin as soft as silk Now their face has darkened; they're withered and they're gray Shriveled skin, He's done them in; they're dry like wood decay.
+My princes who were lovely, their faces white as milk Complexion red like rubies, and skin as soft as silk Their face has now been darkened; they're withered and they're gray With shriveled skin, He's done them in; they're dry like wood decay.

-How lucky are the victims, those stabb'ed by the sword More merciful than famine, inflicted by the Lord Mothers who were loving now cook their children soft Your fire burned, our world o'erturned, the day that You were wroth.
+How lucky are the victims, those stabb'ed by the sword More merciful than famine, inflicted by the Lord Sweet mothers who were loving now cook their children soft Your fire burned, our world o'erturned, the day that You were wroth.

-And all this for the prophets who told us all was well The priests who'd murdered others so their politics would swell The blind through streets they wander, they slip on bloody piles "Away!
+And all this for the prophets who told us all was well Priests who'd murdered others so their politics would swell The blind through streets they wander, they slip on bloody piles "Away!
 Don't touch!" they shout too much.
 As lepers, now we're vile.

-We search in vain for rescue, but no one comes to save Instead they come to haunt us, their enmity depraved Our end is drawing nearer, like eagles in the sky Through mount pursue, in deserts too, and in their traps we lie.
+We search in vain for rescue, but no one comes to save Instead they come to haunt us, their enmity depraved Our end is drawing nearer, like eagles in the sky Through mounts pursued, in deserts too, within their traps we lie.

-Keep your minstrel singing, you daughter of the Red To you the cup will passeth, and Edom, you will dread You'll drink until you vomit, the poison to refill No deed untouched, you did too much; exceeded what God willed.
+Go keep your minstrels singing, you daughter of the Red The cup to you will pass by too, and Edom, you will dread You'll drink until you vomit, the poison to refill No deed untouched, you did too much; exceeded what God willed.

-5. Remember what's befallen, and come and see our shame Our homes are now with strangers, and only us to blame We orphans, widows, captives, we pay to drink our own To Egypt hailed, for bread assailed; Assyria gave none.
+5. Remember what's befallen, and come to see our shame Our homes are now with strangers, and only us to blame We orphans, widows, captives, we pay to drink our own To Egypt hailed, for bread assailed; Assyria gave none.